darrenjacoby/gutenberg-gestures/README.md

 <br />
 <img src=".github/logo.svg?sanitize=true">
 <br />
-Gestures is an experimental project aimed at creating a more expressive and enjoyable authouring experience within the WordPress Gutenberg editor.
+Bringing gesture-based actions to Gutenberg for a faster authoring experience.
 <br /><br />

-_Please note, this is an expirement and still in early stages of development._
+_Please note, this is a pre-release and requires more testing before a stable release._

 ## Installation